andyweizhao/diaclms/README_2024.md

 ## Language
 The seminar will be held in English.

-## Topics (to-be-released on 11 Oct)
+## Topics
 We will offer 5-8 research topics, as indicated below:
-- Automatic Dictionary Induction
+- T1: Automatic Dictionary Induction
-- Causality for temporal biases in LLMs
+- T2: Causality for temporal biases in LLMs

 ## Program Schedule